Elizabeth Edwards: Illness and death

-On November 3, 2004, Edwards was diagnosed with breast cancer.
+On November 3, 2004, the day her husband lost the vice presidency, Edwards announced that she had been diagnosed with breast cancer.
 She later revealed that she discovered a lump in her breast while on a campaign stop a few weeks earlier in Kenosha, Wisconsin, in the midst of the campaign.
 Edwards became an activist for women's health and cancer patients, and underwent oncology treatments.
-In a November 2006 comment on the Daily Kos website, Edwards stated that on her last visit, her oncologist said that cancer was not one of the things going on in her life.
+In a November 2006 comment on the Daily Kos website, Edwards stated that on her last visit, her oncologist informed her that her cancer was no longer present, writing, "When I last went to my oncologist in North Carolina, she said that I had a lot going on in my life -- and that is an understatement -- but cancer was not one of them."

 At a March 22, 2007 press conference, John and Elizabeth announced that her cancer had returned, and that his campaign for the Presidency would continue as before.
 The announcement included the information that she was asymptomatic, and therefore that she expected to be an active part of the campaign.

 Her doctor, Dr. Lisa Carey of the University of North Carolina's Lineberger Comprehensive Cancer Center, described the diagnosis as stage IV (metastatic) breast cancer with a spot in her rib and possibly her lung.
 In a March 25 interview on 60 Minutes, Edwards said that there was also a spot in her hip found on her bone scan.
 The Edwardses and Carey stressed that the cancer was not curable, but was treatable.
 In early April 2007, Edwards was informed that her cancer might be treatable with anti-estrogen drugs.
 "I consider that a good sign.
 It means there are more medications to which I can expect to be responsive," she told the Associated Press during a campaign stop with her husband in Cedar Rapids, Iowa.
-In a 2007 interview with Newsweeks Jonathan Alter, she said, "When I was first diagnosed, I was going to beat this.
+However, days later, in an interview with Newsweeks Jonathan Alter, she said, "When I was first diagnosed, I was going to beat this.
 I was going to be the champion of cancer.
 And I don't have that feeling now.
 The cancer will eventually kill me.
 It's going to win this fight."